stormalf/porth/README.md

 1.0.31 Managing negative numbers at compilation.
 Adding new operators ROT for rotating 3 elements on the stack.
 Adding mem operators $16, $32 for read 16, 32 bits from memory.
 Adding mem operators @16, @32 for write 16, 32 bits to memory.
 Merging all includes into std.porth easier to manage.
 Adding detection of stack not empty.
 In the stack variables declaration and values and argc, argv still remains at the end of program execution.

+1.0.32 Adding OPEN and CLOSE operators to manage files.
+Miss some controls to avoid segmentation fault.
+Note that some wrong implementation can cause crash on linux (writing shared libraries, in my case libncursesw6 not working anymore lots of programs don't work anymore like gdb, nano... need to reinstall linux).

 ## simulation

 The simulation/interpreter mode is too long.
 By generating a shared library using cython it seems a little bit faster (I used my pytoc tool to generate the shared library).
 The euler6 example takes :